 Allocated shares are the shares that have been earmarked for specific shareholders, but not yet issued to them.

-Issued shares are the shares that have already been transferred to holders—founder shares, employee shares and investor shares.
+Issued shares are the shares that have already been transferred to stockholders—founder shares, employee shares and investor shares.
 These are largely important for voting rights.

 Authorized unissued shares are shares that have been authorized but not yet issued or otherwise allocated.
 These are used for future growth.